On the dynamic toroidal multipoles from localized electric current distributions: The dynamic toroidal multipoles

-The same conclusion applies to any value of $j\ge1$.
-The root cause is the breaking up of the spherical Bessel functions in the split \cite{Dubovik1974,Dubovik1990}.
+The same conclusion applies to any value of $j\ge1$, as we show in App.
+C. The root cause is the breaking up of the spherical Bessel functions in the split \cite{Dubovik1974,Dubovik1990}.
 Their lowest order term, proportional to $(kr)^{j-1}$, goes to the electric part and the rest of the terms go to the toroidal part.
 When unsplit, the spherical Bessel functions in exact integral expressions like Eq. (\ref{eq2:aexact}) or Eq. (\ref{eq2:explicit}) completely reject the $|\pp|\neq \omega/c$ components of $\Jomegar$.
-The Fourier transforms of spherical Bessel functions correspond to momentum space radial deltas $\delta(|\pp|-\omega/c)$ \cite[end of Sec.
-III]{FerCor2015b}.
+The Fourier transforms of spherical Bessel functions correspond to momentum space radial deltas $\delta(|\pp|-\omega/c)$ (see end of Sec.
+III in Ref. \onlinecite{FerCor2015b}).
 After the split, the term $(kr)^{j-1}$ by itself does not provide such rejection.
 This allows $|\pp|\neq \omega/c$ components to ``leak into'' the electric part, and to be forcefully present in the toroidal part as well since the sum of the two parts does not contain any out of shell contribution.

 We have hence established that the electric and toroidal parts cannot be separately determined by measuring the electromagnetic fields produced by the source outside its region, or by measuring its coupling to external electromagnetic waves.
-Our result implies that there is no electromagnetic field of pure toroidal character.
+Our result implies that, as opposed to electric and magnetic multipoles whose distinct character is given by their parity, there is no electromagnetic field of pure toroidal character.
 It also implies that toroidal multipoles cannot be independently excited, i.e. there is no independent toroidal coupling.
 This precludes the existence of selection rules of toroidal character.
-The two different parities (electric and magnetic), and their linear combinations are necessary and sufficient to characterize electromagnetic transitions (see e.g. \cite[Chap.
+The two different parities (electric and magnetic), and their linear combinations are necessary and sufficient to characterize electromagnetic transitions (see e.g. Chap.
 9.8 p.
-436]{Jackson1998}, and \cite[Chap.
+436 in Ref. \onlinecite{Jackson1998}, and Chap.
 XII 2.
-B]{Blatt1952}).
+B in Ref. \onlinecite{Blatt1952}).
 The lack of longitudinal coupling together with the binary character of the parity operator leave no room for a third option.

 While the $\ajm$ have an independent physical meaning, the individual electric and toroidal parts do not have it.
 The toroidal multipoles cannot be considered an independent family.
 The same can be said about the isolated electric part, or about any split of the terms in the Taylor series of the spherical Bessel functions in Eqs. (\ref{eq2:explicit}) or Eq. (\ref{eq2:aexact}).
 Any such split is bound to introduce non-radiative out of shell components in each of its parts.